 In January 1946 Barrister, Miss Dorothy Knight Dix, was appointed deputy Recorder of Deal.
 At the Dover July Quarter Sessions, she stood in for Sir Archibald who was ill.
 This made legal history for it was the first time a woman had the power to sum up a jury and send a criminal to penal servitude for life.
 However, some saw the collapse of the courtroom ceiling that month as bad omen.

 Sir Archibald retired in 1947, age 85, and was succeeded by Montague Lavender Berryman.
-Lord Robert Oldfield Havers, the father of the actor Nigel Havers, held the appointment from 1962 to 1968.
+Lord Robert Oldfield Havers, known as Michael and the father of the actor Nigel Havers, held the appointment from 1962 to 1968.
 He was followed by John Huxley Buzzard who in 1963 had been the prosecutor in a minor shooting case.
 The incident had taken place in London between two men who were involved with a prostitute, Christine Keeler.
 Soon the public were informed that she also had been involved with a Russian, Yevgeny Ivanov and Cabinet Minister, John Profumo.
 The scandal, involving Lord Astor, resulted in the resignation of John Profumo and weakened the Conservative government.

 November 1971 saw the end of Dover’s Quarter Sessions and Recorder John Buzzard’s last case concerned an 18year-old who had stolen two pairs of sandals worth £2.50.
 The defendant pleaded guilty and was given a conditional discharge.
 In December 1973, John Buzzard was appointed circuit judge but on the 30 January 1974, he opened what turned out to be a letter bomb and lost the tips of two fingers as well as sustaining cuts.
 Later that year Judge Buzzard was appointed town’s Honorary Recorder by the Charter Trustees a position he held until he died in 1982.